-Students will enroll in Grammar III, Reading & Writing III, Listening & Speaking III, and the Lab/Tutorial.
+Students will enroll for Grammar III, Reading & Writing III, Listening & Speaking III, and the Lab/tutorial.
+In addition, students will enroll in a Bible class and American Culture or Special Development.
 Students at this level are also eligible for elective courses (based on demand).
 These will run concurrently with the required courses and will also be available in the summer term.

-LEVEL IV: ADVANCED
+Level IV: Advanced

-Students will enroll in Grammar IV, Academic Writing, Listening & Speaking IV, and the Lab/Tutorial.
+Students will enroll for Grammar IV, Academic Writing, Listening & Speaking IV, and the Lab/tutorial.
+In addition, students will enroll in a Bible class and American Culture or Special Development.
 Students at this level are also eligible for elective courses (based on demand).
 These will run concurrently with the required courses and will also be available in the summer term.
 Advanced level students are also eligible for the Bridge Program.